Author: Yuri Gagarin

 Electron 40.0.0 is now available.
 It provides a self-contained framework for developing cross-platform user applications using Chromium, V8, and Node.js components.
 Changes in the new release include: Updated versions of the Chromium browser engine to 144, Node.js to 24.11.1, and V8 to 14.4 JavaScript engine (the previous version used Chromium 142, Node.js 22.20.0, and V8 14.2).
 Support for the termination flag has been added […]

-MX Linux 25.1, a lightweight distribution created through the collaborative work of the antiX and MEPIS communities, has been released.
-The release is based on the Debian package base, with improvements from the antiX project and packages from its own repository.
+The lightweight MX distribution has been released.
+Linux 25.1, created as a result of the collaboration between the communities formed around the antiX and MEPIS projects.
+The release is based on the package base Debian With improvements from the antiX project and packages from its own repository.
 The distribution offers a choice of sysVinit and systemd init systems.
-Custom tools for system configuration and deployment are also included.
+It comes with its own tools for system configuration and deployment.
 For […]

 Release of Cozystack 0.40, an open source PaaS platform based on Kubernetes